ujjwalguptaofficial/osnft-doc/docs/intro.md

 OSNFT stands for **opensource NFT**.
 It's a complete Decentralized application suite which allows to tokenize opensource projects into a NFT.

-It has following components -

-1. NFT
-2. Marketplace
-3. Approver
-4. Dapp

 ## Problem

 Most of the organisation from small to enterprise today uses opensource project.
 But almost 99 % creators are unpaid and its very hard to keep doing without any monetory help.